servomekanism/win-internals/pe-backdoor/notes.md

 Remember that the Windows Loader maps the file continouusly in memory.

-1. MS-DOS header: MS-DOS stub that prints the usual message.
+1. `MS-DOS header`: MS-DOS stub that prints the usual message.
 The first byte that gets mapped when the PE file is mapped in memory is the first byte of the MS-DOS header.
 The MS-DOS header contains the exact offset of the PE header.
 This is how we locate the PE header, as an offset from the MS-DOS header.

-2. PE header: contains information such as location and sizes of the code and data areas, matching Operating System version, initial stack size and more.
+2. `PE header`: contains information such as location and sizes of the code and data areas, matching Operating System version, initial stack size and more.
-The PE [header structure prototype][1] is this:
+The PE `[header structure prototype]`[1] is this:
 ```
 typedef struct _IMAGE_NT_HEADERS {
   DWORD                   Signature;